 Their ability to stretch makes them contour to the shape of your feet, giving you a decent level of support and the comfort you need to walk and run even for an extended period.

 The Disadvantages of Memory Foam Shoes

 Memory foam isn’t really the best material that makes up a shoe’s persona.

-I’m not saying that the likes of Sketchers sneakers collections are duff.
+I’m not saying that the likes of Sketchers sneakers are duff.
 They just have a number of shortcomings that make them a lot less valuable compared to other types of sneakers.

 They may be good for walking and running.
 Not to mention suitable for conditions such as flat feet, plantar fasciitis, and diabetic feet.

 However, they do fall short in the following ways: